African Meatballs

 Oh my!
 Who wants some meatballs??

-This could be eaten with:
+This meatball recipe could be served with:

 - Any boiled pasta of choice – my favourite is spaghetti!